CSS-Windows/WindowsDiag/SHA/GetLogs/ReadMe.md

 # GetLogs
-PowerShell based script set for collecting basic diag data from a Windows based computer
+PowerShell based script set for collecting basic diag data - like SDP - from a Windows based computer

 ## Purpose
 This script collects data from one or more computers, local or remote